EN BANC

 AQUINO, J.:

 I concur.
 The provisions on legitime are found under the rubric of testamentary succession.
 That does not mean that the legitime is taken into account only in testamentary succession.
-The legitime must also be taken into considertion in legal succession.
+The legitime must also be taken into consideration in legal succession.

 There may be instances, like the instant case where in legal succession the estate is distributed according to the rules on legitime without applying the rules on intestate succession.
 The reason is that sometimes the estate is not even sufficient to satisfy the legitimes.
 The legitimes of the primary compulsory heirs, like a child or descendant, should first be satisfied.